nginx-proxy/docker-gen/README.md

 ### Templating

 The templates used by docker-gen are written using the Go [text/template](http://golang.org/pkg/text/template/) language.
 In addition to the [built-in functions](http://golang.org/pkg/text/template/#hdr-Functions) supplied by Go, docker-gen uses [sprig](https://masterminds.github.io/sprig/) and some additional functions to make it simpler (or possible) to generate your desired output.
+Some templates rely on environment variables within the container to make decisions on what to generate from the template.

 #### Emit Structure